furious-programming/TreeStructInfo/README.md

 `pl` [read more...](http://treestruct.info/pl/format/2.0.htm#idRefNodes)

-## The order of referencing elements definitions
+## The order of referenced elements definitions

-The order of writing the definition of referencing elements is recursive, regardless of whether the element is standard or referencing, the content is immediately considered.
+The order of writing the definition of referenced elements is recursive, regardless of whether the element is standard or referenced, the content is immediately considered.

 Short example: